dopaminegirl19/wordcount_gRPC/README.md

  1. ```output_path``` (string), relative path to folder containing intermediate output files
  1. ```M``` (int32), number of buckets <br>

  The map task is carried out by the server.
 The server takes the input files, separates text into single words, and puts each word into a "bucket" (intermediate file).
-The bucket is decided by (first letter of the word) % M. Thus, a total of M files are produced, and each have one word on each line.<br>
+The bucket is decided by (first letter of the word) % M. Thus, a total of M * number of .txt files are produced, and each have one word on each line.<br>
  These intermediate files are saved in the specified output_path.<br>

 The map task returns a ```stream``` of output file names, which are displayed to the user as they are saved.
 This is because in theory there could be a great many input .txt files to parse, so this way the user can follow the progress of the server.